how to deal with haters in life

 7. Establish boundaries

 Establish healthy boundaries by telling what they can’t do, and what you won’t accept from them.
-Tell them straight up that if they continue their antagonistic actions, there will be consequences such as blocking and deleting them.
+Tell them straight up that there will be consequences if they continue their antagonistic actions, such as blocking and deleting them.

-This can make them back off but will most likely annoy them to the point of anger and annoyance, which means they will only post more unkind comments.
+This can make them back off, but will most likely annoy them to the point of anger and annoyance, which means they will only post more unkind comments.

 If that’s the case, then blocking and deleting them is your only, and best course of action to make them stop once and for all.